Tanz0rz/haxe-fmod/extension/haxe/loading-and-playing-sounds-in-the-core-api.md

 ```

 ## 4.5.1 Setup : Override FMOD's file system with callbacks
-verdict: cannot file callbacks run on FMOD's file threads, no Haxe target can run code there.
+verdict: cannot file callbacks run on FMOD's file threads.
+No Haxe target can run code there.
 Sound.create and StudioSystem.loadBankFile read the platform file system and StudioSystem.loadBankMemory takes bytes the game loaded itself.

 ## 4.5.1 Setup : Override FMOD's file system with callbacks#2
-verdict: cannot async file callbacks run on FMOD's file threads, no Haxe target can run code there.
+verdict: cannot async file callbacks run on FMOD's file threads.
+No Haxe target can run code there.
 Sound.create and StudioSystem.loadBankFile read the platform file system and StudioSystem.loadBankMemory takes bytes the game loaded itself.

 ## 4.5.2 Defining the basics - opening and closing the file handle.
-verdict: cannot file callbacks run on FMOD's file threads, no Haxe target can run code there.
+verdict: cannot file callbacks run on FMOD's file threads.
+No Haxe target can run code there.
 Sound.create and StudioSystem.loadBankFile read the platform file system and StudioSystem.loadBankMemory takes bytes the game loaded itself.

 ## 4.5.3 Defining 'userasyncread'
-verdict: cannot async file callbacks run on FMOD's file threads, no Haxe target can run code there.
+verdict: cannot async file callbacks run on FMOD's file threads.
+No Haxe target can run code there.
 Sound.create and StudioSystem.loadBankFile read the platform file system and StudioSystem.loadBankMemory takes bytes the game loaded itself.

 ## 4.5.4 Defining 'userasynccancel'
-verdict: cannot async file callbacks run on FMOD's file threads, no Haxe target can run code there.
+verdict: cannot async file callbacks run on FMOD's file threads.
+No Haxe target can run code there.
 Sound.create and StudioSystem.loadBankFile read the platform file system and StudioSystem.loadBankMemory takes bytes the game loaded itself.

 ## 4.5.5 Filling out the FMOD_ASYNCREADINFO structure when performing a deferred read
 verdict: cannot the payload of an async read callback, which runs on FMOD's file threads and carries raw buffer pointers.
 Custom file systems are not exposed.